Case: Coalition for Humane Immigrant Rights v. Noem

 Case Summary

-This case challenges the federal government’s alleged sudden shift in immigration policy, threatening to subject thousands of legally paroled immigrants, including families fleeing violence and persecution, to fast-track deportation without basic due process.
+This case challenged the federal government’s alleged sudden shift in immigration policy, threatening to subject thousands of legally paroled immigrants, including families fleeing violence and persecution, to fast-track deportation without basic due process.
 On March 24, 2025, three immigrant advocacy organizations, the Coalition for Humane Immigrant Rights (CHIRLA), UndocuBlack Network, and CASA, Inc., filed this lawsuit in the U.S. District Court for the District of Columbia.
 The plaintiffs …

 The events giving rise to the lawsuit began shortly after President Trump returned to office in January 2025.
-On January 20, he issued Executive Order 14165, “Securing Our Borders,” directing the Department of Homeland Security ("DHS") to terminate categorical humanitarian parole programs, such as those for nationals of Cuba, Haiti, Nicaragua, and Venezuela ("CHNV") and for Afghan and Ukrainian evacuees.
+On January 20, he issued Executive Order 14165, “Securing Our Borders,” directing the Department of Homeland Security (DHS) to terminate categorical humanitarian parole programs, such as those for nationals of Cuba, Haiti, Nicaragua, and Venezuela (CHNV) and for Afghan and Ukrainian evacuees.
 In the days following the order, Acting DHS Secretary Benjamine C. Huffman issued several internal memoranda to ICE, USCIS, and U.S. Customs & Border Patrol implementing a drastic reinterpretation of the INA’s parole authority and expanding the scope of expedited removal.
 On January 21, Huffman issued a Federal Register notice (90 Fed.
 Reg.
 8139) that expanded expedited removal nationwide to noncitizens unable to prove two years of continuous presence.
 On January 23, Huffman instructed personnel to consider using expedited removal against any eligible noncitizen, even those already paroled and residing in the U.S. On February 18, ICE issued a further directive, leaked to the press, stating that there was “no time limit” on applying expedited removal to “paroled arriving aliens,” a stance in direct contradiction with previous federal guidance limiting expedited removal to recent entrants without lawful status.

 On March 21, DHS posted a notice for publication in the Federal Register that officially terminated the CHNV parole processes and declared that all CHNV parolees would lose their status en masse after 30 days.
 The notice acknowledged that many parolees would no longer be eligible for expedited removal after reaching two years of continuous presence, and thus justified the early termination as a means to enable their rapid deportation.
 This notice conflicted with the earlier February directive, sowing confusion about the applicable rules and timelines.
-The plaintiffs’ complaint emphasized the harm to their members, many of whom had entered through legal pathways like CBP One or were sponsored under parole programs and had applied for work permits, Temporary Protected Status ("TPS"), or asylum.
+Plaintiffs’ complaint emphasized the harm to their members, many of whom had entered through legal pathways like CBP One or were sponsored under parole programs and had applied for work permits, Temporary Protected Status ("TPS"), or asylum.
 The organizations detailed several members’ stories, including an Afghan man fearing execution if returned, a Haitian mother trying to care for her sick son, and families from Venezuela and Guatemala escaping political violence and persecution.
 All faced an imminent risk of sudden removal without a hearing.

 The lawsuit asserted three main legal claims: (1) the unlawful application of expedited removal to paroled individuals under the INA; (2) violations of the APA for arbitrary and inconsistent agency action; and (3) deprivation of constitutional due process under the Fifth Amendment.
-The plaintiffs requested that the court declare the challenged policies unlawful, vacate them, enjoin their enforcement, and award attorneys’ fees.
+Plaintiffs requested that the court declare the challenged policies unlawful, vacate them, enjoin their enforcement, and award attorneys’ fees.

 The case is ongoing.